ocaml/dune/doc/dune-files.rst

 ``dune build``, ``dune runtest`` or something else), the opam files get generated.

-Some or all of these fields may be overriden for each package of the project, see :ref:`package`.
+Some or all of these fields may be overridden for each package of the project, see :ref:`package`.

 .. _package: